dsedivec/beets-plugins/README.md

 ## Installation

-`python setup.py` should do the trick.
-Note that, as of this writing, this package requires Beets 1.2.2 (currently unreleased) or later.
+Clone this repository and then `python setup.py` should do the trick.
+Note that, as of this writing, the moveall plug-in in this package requires Beets 1.2.2 (currently unreleased) or later.
 I'm running Beets from Git right now.

 Once you've installed this package, to use one or both of these plug-ins you'll need to [configure them in Beets][enable-plugins].